alan-palacios/firefox-css-settings/README.md

-# Custom UserChrome.css for streamlined Firefox browsing with TreeStyleTab and Sidebery Addons
+# Custom UserChrome.css for TreeStyleTab and Sidebery Firefox Addons

 This repository contains UserChrome.css configurations that hide the top navigation bar and provide functionality to collapse the sidebar, which expands on hover.
-The configurations are designed to work with both TreeStyleTab and Sidebery addons.
+The configurations are designed to work with both TreeStyleTab and Sidebery v5 addons.

 ## Installation